 - Opening times are subject to change.
 We suggest checking the official attraction website before you visit.
 You'll find these listed below, handy right?
 While safety regulations are in place, a few attractions are not permitted to open and you'll see these flagged on our attraction lists.

-What else is Go London doing to help me sightsee?
+What else are we doing to help you sightsee?

 New site features.
 We’ve been working hard to make planning your trip simple and our listings are being constantly updated with the latest booking information so you don’t miss out on visiting one of your favourite London landmarks.